 You can also compare browsers against each other, or combinations of these two, or any custom attributes you have set up which might include traffic course, new vs returning, basket size, A/B test version.

-You can then choose to explore all of your other metrics looking at this segment of users to find insights.
+You can then choose to explore all of your other metrics looking at this segment of visitors to find insights.

-One of the most powerful benefits of Zuko is that you can go from broad level insights that look across all of your users, and then drill down to a small selection of user sessions to be able to understand exactly what happened during their experience on your form.
+One of the most powerful benefits of Zuko is that you can go from broad level insights that look across all of your visitors, and then drill down to a small selection of visitor sessions to be able to understand exactly what happened during their experience on your form.